 The weather is warming up and we are ready to grow in the garden!
-There are so many wonderful literacy activities while playing outdoors.
-Today, I’m sharing counting garden books for toddlers and young children.
+There are so many wonderful literacy activities to do while playing outdoors.
+Today, I’m sharing garden counting books for toddlers and young children.

 Garden Safari Vegetable Soup by Moore, Puzniak and Welsh is the second book in the Kitchen Club Kids series.
 I reviewed their book, End of the Rainbow Fruit Salad, previously.
 This rhyming book teaches little ones about counting (1 to 10), colors and gathering vegetables from the garden to make vegetable soup.
 At the end of the story, you will find a recipe for Garden Safari Vegetable Soup to make with the kids.
 The next book in the Kitchen Club Kids series will be Feed Your Senses Homemade Bread.

 From the Garden: A Counting Book About Growing Food by Michael Dahl will have kids counting from 1 to 12 as vegetables are gathered to make a salad.

 Counting in the Garden by Emily and Patrick Hubry takes little ones counting from 1 to 12.
 On each page, a new plant or animal is introduced.
 Though it is a board book, I prefer it for the toddler/preschool crowd.
 The illustrations are beautiful.

 I love Julia Donaldson’s books.
 One Mole Digging a Hole is a counting tale about all the animals helping in the garden.
 It starts with one mole digging and moves through the garden to the bees pruning the trees.
 This one is also for the youngest readers.
 The number on each page is big and bold, and there is lots of rhyming text.